 - Expatriate spouses, partners and children accompanying any of the above;

 - Repatriates and returnees.

-The EAC will introduce a new topic each year for the thesis award that amplifies the importance of expatriation studies and improves our understanding of expatriate life.
-Each year the award jury includes three guest jurors who specialise in that year’s given topic.
+The EAC will choose each year a submission that amplifies the importance of expatriation studies and improves our understanding of expatriate life.
+Each year the award jury includes three guest jurors who specialise in expatriation issues.
 Read more about this year’s award jury on the Jurors page.

 The winner of the EAC Thesis Award will receive €500.
 Additionally, the executive summary of the thesis will be published online by the EAC and organisations involved in this project.
 Please see the Partner Organisations page for a list of participating organisations.

 The executive summaries of the first-, second- and third-place thesis applications will be published on the EAC website and promoted via social media channels.